Pricing Bermudan options using regression trees/random forests: Conclusion

 \section{Conclusion}

 Pricing Bermudan options comes down to solving a dynamic programming equation where the main trouble comes from the computation of the conditional expectations representing the conditional expectations.
 We have explored the usage of regression trees and random forests for the computations of these quantities.
 We have proved in two steps the convergence of the algorithm when regression trees are used: first, the convergence of the conditional expectations; Then, the convergence of the Monte Carlo approximation.
 This problem was particularly hard to solve given that the regression trees do not solve a global optimization problem as does the functional regression used in the LSM algorithm.
 We have shown through numerical experiments that we obtain good prices for some classical examples using regression trees.
 The aggregation of regression trees into random forests yields even better results.
 We came to the conclusion that for small dimensional problems, a simpler algorithm like the LSM is efficient enough.
-However, for high dimensional problems, the usage of polynomial regressions becomes impossible as this technique suffers from the curse of dimensionality.
-In this case, it is interesting to consider using random forests.
+However, for high dimensional problems, it is interesting to consider using random forests.
 Instead of using all the features of the problem, the basis trees in the forest only use a subset of the features which can help combat the problem of the curse of dimensionality.